-- We suggest making this identical to the conclusions in the abstract (copy and paste) - Do not go beyond the evidence reviewed, mention GRADE ratings - If relevant, summarise the likely benefits and risks of the intervention and for whom it should be considered.
+- You can make this identical to the conclusions in the abstract (copy and paste) - Do not go beyond the evidence reviewed, mention GRADE ratings - If relevant, summarise the likely benefits and risks of the intervention and for whom it should be considered. - Avoid making recommendations for practice.